api-search/rules/README.md

     functionOptions:
       notMatch: \b(github-organization|GitHubOrganization)\b
 ```
-## Has a GitHub repository. (apis-json-apis-properties-github-repository-info)
+## Has a GitHub Repository (apis-json-apis-properties-github-repository-info)
 This property ensures that an API possess a reference to a dedicated GitHub repository that is used to manage the Open, but also possible server and client code.
 A GitHub repository provides a single source of truth for the API contract and code, but also the conversation that occurs across the API lifecycle.
 You can find details about the <a href="https://apisjson.org/common/github-repositories/">GitHub repositories property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/source-control/github.html" target="_blank">GitHub repositories</a> more via API Evangelist.

 ```